 Cash savings platforms are like savings supermarkets, where savers have a single log in and then pick and choose which products (from those available at that time) they want to buy.

-The real beauty of these platforms is mainly the simplicity, as many people are put off by having to fill in another application form every time they want to open a savings account.
+The real beauty of these platforms is mainly the simplicity, as many people are put off the thought of all the admin that comes with opening and managing multiple savings accounts.
 With these platforms, you fill in your details once and then decide where you want to save.

 Then, when the product matures, or you want to move your money, you can either transfer it out of the platform or move it to the next best available product on the platform at that time.
 How these platforms work varies from provider to provider, but the premise is the same – complete one application and you have access to a variety of accounts.